deu/load.link/README.md

 #load.link

-Easily upload files to your HTTP server and share them with your friends using a nice link.
+Easily upload files (and paste things, and shorten URLs) to your HTTP server and share them with your friends using a nice link.

-Just put `index.php` in an empty directory with write permissions and browse to it.
-The installation process is straightforward: just choose a password and start uploading!

-### Requirements

-- PHP >= 5.3.0
-- PECL hash >= 1.1
-- PECL fileinfo >= 0.1.0

 ### Work in progress

-There's also a fully functional CLI client written in Python (`lluploader.py`), but as it isn't packaged yet and uses custom libraries you might have some difficulties using it if you're not 1337 enough.

-But worry not: functional prepackaged GUI clients for all major platforms are coming soon!
+Everything.
+Updates coming soon.
+Maybe.

 ### You may also be interested in...